Hyundai Veloster

-The car differs from many competitors with its asymmetrical door configuration, featuring one large door on the driver side and two smaller doors on the passenger side.
+The Hyundai Veloster (현대 벨로스터) is a compact car which was produced by Hyundai from 2011 until 2022.
+The car differs from most other hatchbacks with its asymmetrical door configuration, featuring one large door on the driver side and two smaller doors on the passenger side.
 This configuration is more common on commercial vehicles and minivans.
-In North America, the Veloster is equipped with Blue Link, a new telematics system which will eventually be standard on all Hyundai models.
-The system is comparable to OnStar in GM vehicles, and provides customers with automatic crash notification, vehicle diagnostics, and remote control of vehicle features, among others.

 Development and early concepts

 HND-3 concept (2007)

 The Hyundai HND-3 concept was the third sport compact concept car styled at Hyundai's Design and Technical Center.
-It included 2.0-liter DOHC Theta inline four-cylinder engine and five-speed automatic transmission.
-The concept car became a Veloster Coupe in 2011.
+It featured a 2.0-liter DOHC Theta inline four-cylinder engine and five-speed automatic transmission.

-The car concept was unveiled at the 2007 Seoul Motor Show, with the final production version released on January 11 at the Detroit Auto Show.
+The concept was unveiled at the 2007 Seoul Motor Show, and evolved into the Veloster, with the final production version released on January 11 at the Detroit Auto Show.
 The Veloster is developed under the codename FS, and is built on a modified version of the Cee'd's front-wheel drive platform.